Update: ‘Electrification on the fourth-gen Honda Pilot’ and ‘Honda Pilot sales in the U.S.’ sections updated.

 Interior

-The 2023 Honda Pilot interior embodies the new design philosophy that debuted in the new Civic – Simplicity and Something.
+The interior of the Honda Pilot continues embodying the design philosophy that debuted in the new Civic – Simplicity and Something.
 It has a clean interior styling with a slimmer and simplified dashboard that frees the cabin of visual clutter.
-It is roomier than the 2022 model, offering 2.4 in. more legroom in the second row and 0.6 in. more legroom in the third row.
+It’s roomier than the third-gen model, offering 2.4 in. more legroom in the second row and 0.6 in. more legroom in the third row.

 The steering wheel and the center console have a neat design and are in line with the minimalist theme of the interior.
-A configurable 10.2-inch digital instrument cluster and a brand-new 9-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto, new graphics, fewer menus, and a faster processor make the midsize SUV more attractive for tech-savvy customers.
+A configurable 10.2-inch digital instrument cluster and a 9-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto make the midsize SUV attractive for tech-savvy customers.

 Safety

-Unlike the previous model, the new model comes with Traffic Jam Assist (TJA) and Traffic Sign Recognition, both part of standard safety features.
-Also new are standard Rear Seatbelt Reminder and Rear Seat Reminder systems.
-Adaptive Cruise Control (ACC) with Low-Speed Follow and Lane Keeping Assist (LKAS) work better in the new model, offering more natural responses.
+Unlike the third-gen Pilot, the fourth-gen model comes with Traffic Jam Assist (TJA) and Traffic Sign Recognition, both part of standard safety features.
+Also new in the fourth generation are standard Rear Seatbelt Reminder and Rear Seat Reminder systems.
+Adaptive Cruise Control (ACC) with Low-Speed Follow and Lane Keeping Assist (LKAS) works better in the redesigned model, offering more natural responses.
 The Blind Spot Information (BSI) system is also an improved one, with an increased, 82 feet of radar range.

 First impressions

-It’s not possible to disengage the 2023 Pilot TrailSport’s stabilizer bars completely, although Honda has optimized it for greater articulation and comfort.
-Woodward didn’t feel much jostling even on some of the big and rocky climbs.
-The ride on off-road trails is pretty comfortable, thanks to the specially tuned suspension.
-In the case of wheelspin at the front, the brake-based torque vectoring system gets into action instantly.
+It’s not possible to disengage the Pilot TrailSport’s stabilizer bars completely, although Honda has optimized it for greater articulation and comfort.
+The ride on off-road trails is reportedly pretty comfortable, thanks to the specially tuned suspension.
+In the case of wheelspin at the front, the brake-based torque vectoring system presses into action instantly.
 The AWD system is more advanced and allows directing 75% of the torque to the rear wheel with more traction and is quite responsive.

 Electrification on the fourth-gen Honda Pilot

-Honda has introduced the all-new CR-V Hybrid and all-new Accord Hybrid in the U.S. On January 24, 2023, it announced that it plans to bring the Civic Hybrid to the country in hatchback and sedan versions in 2024.
-A Pilot Hybrid could also follow around that time.
+Honda has successfully introduced the all-new CR-V Hybrid and all-new Accord Hybrid in the U.S. On January 24, 2023, it announced that it plans to bring the Civic Hybrid to the country in hatchback and sedan versions this year.
+A Pilot Hybrid could follow in this sequence.

 Our strategy is focused on introducing a higher percentage of hybrids in core models in the near term, making a committed effort to achieve higher volume leading to the introduction of our Honda Prologue.